mmu-webdesign/Level4-web-term-1/HTML/css01/01-intro-css.md

 ### Task 1

-- Watch this video to get a good understanding of how the Dev Tools work, and how to see both browser styles and your own.
+- Watch the video linked below to get a good understanding of how the Dev Tools work, and how to see both browser styles and your own.
 You can [view the sample file](media/example.html) in your browser and follow the task demonstrated.

-- LinkedIn Learning Video: [Browser developer tools](https://www.linkedin.com/learning-login/share?forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fcss-essential-training-3%3Ftrk%3Dshare_ent_url&account=36102708) - Every modern browser includes a set of browser developer tools, which can be used to inspect the HTML, CSS and JavaScript on any webpage.
+- **LinkedIn Learning Video**: [Browser developer tools](https://www.linkedin.com/learning/css-essential-training-3/browser-developer-tools?u=36102708) - Every modern browser includes a set of browser developer tools, which can be used to inspect the HTML, CSS and JavaScript on any webpage.

 <!-- end div -->